-At the time of our visit, total water alkalinity in Lake Lure was measured at 6.3 parts per million (ppm).
-This level of alkalinity is well below the minimum recommended threshold of 20 ppm, and represents conditions unsuitable for effective fertilization.
-Lake Lure has not been fertilized adequately in the recent past.
+At the time of our visit, total water alkalinity in Lake Lure was measured at 8.4 parts per million (ppm).
+This level of alkalinity is below the minimum recommended threshold of 20 ppm, and represents conditions suitable for effective fertilization.
+Lake Lure has not been fertilized adequately in the recent past, resulting in a light plankton bloom at the time of our visit.
+The natural woody fish habitat was noted as showing signs of age and decay.
+Occasionally adding fresh brush to habitat areas will keep them attractive to fish.